Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/Lessons/Lesson7/assignments/activity.md

 Now select the WaterDate entity and create an inverse relationship to Plant.
 Set `plant` as destination and `waterDates` as inverse.
 Again see how this changes in the chart.

 Also set the delete rule of the relationship.
 Read more about [deletion rules here](https://cocoacasts.com/core-data-relationships-and-delete-rules) and choose the appropiate one.
-Ask the instructor if you ar eunsure which one to use.
+Ask the instructor if you are unsure which one to use.

 **Q: Why are we leaving this relationship as to-one?**
 <!-- A plant can be watered many times but each water date belongs to a plant -->